Ragab0t/Offsec-Notes/README.md

 # Offsec

-Offsec PWK notes and frecuently used files
+Offsec PWK notes and frecuently used files.
+See Wiki for detailed notes.

-1. Scanning and Enumeration